Some medical devices deemed unsafe in other nations still sold in U.S.

 As adverse reaction reports piled up, some countries reacted.
 France began an investigation in 2015.
 Italy and Singapore issued safety alerts in 2016.
 While this was occurring overseas, the FDA ordered Bayer to conduct a postmarket study to better evaluate the safety of the device.
 The agency announced that it would require labeling changes, including a warning and a checklist to help patients understand the risks of the device.

-By the end of 2017, the device had been withdrawn from the market in Canada, Australia, Brazil and the European Union.
+By the end of 2017, Bayer suspended sales of the device in Canada, Australia, Brazil and the European Union, citing a decline in sales.

 In April, the FDA restricted sales of Essure, months after other countries began taking action.
-The device has never been formally recalled in the U.S. Recently, its maker, Bayer, decided to withdraw the device from the market by the end of the year.
+The device has never been formally recalled in the U.S. Recently, its maker, Bayer, decided to halt sales of the device by the end of this year.

 The FDA said it does work closely with regulators in other countries to assess the safety of medical devices.